goderich/dissertation/dissertation.md

 | takak    | takak    | tatak   | tatak     | tatak    | 'house in field' |
 | kuncik   | kəsyuk   | kəsyu   | (kabaux)  | kəsyuw   | 'to borrow'      |

-Just like in @sec:shared-innovations-pl-su-mw-cu and @sec:shared-innovations-ml-sq-sk, the dividing line here is between Plngawan, S'uli', C'uli', and Matu'aw on one side, and Matu'uwal, Squliq, and Skikun on the other (Matu'aw and Skikun were omitted for space reasons).
+Just like in @sec:shared-innovations-pl-su-mw-cu and @sec:shared-innovations-ml-sq-sk, the dividing line here is between Plngawan, S'uli, Klesan, and Matu'aw on one side, and Matu'uwal, Squliq, and Skikun on the other (Matu'aw and Skikun were omitted for space reasons).

 Klesan shows borrowing influence from Squliq in two of its forms: *tatak* 'house in field' and *kəsyu* 'to borrow'.
-The latter case is quite telling, since Plngawan and S'uli' have a final /k/ and Plngawan also has a /c/, both of which would be expected in a regular reflex in Klesan: \*\*kəcyuk.
+The latter case is quite telling, since Plngawan and S'uli have a final /k/ and Plngawan also has a /c/, both of which would be expected in a regular reflex in Klesan: \*\*kəcyuk.
 Squliq *kəsyuw* and Skikun *kəsyux* 'to borrow' indicate a historical final \*g and perhaps a medial \*s: Plngawan *kuncik* reflects \*c while Skikun *kəsyux* points to an \*s instead, but this latter reflex could be the result of shared innovation or Squliq influence.

-Plngawan *maʔapung*, S'uli' *məʔapung*, and Klesan *mapung* 'dry' all have /u/ in the final syllable, while Matu'uwal *maʔaping* and Skikun *qaping* have /i/ (there appears to be no reflex in Squliq).
+Plngawan *maʔapung*, S'uli *məʔapung*, and Klesan *mapung* 'dry' all have /u/ in the final syllable, while Matu'uwal *maʔaping* and Skikun *qaping* have /i/ (there appears to be no reflex in Squliq).
 The vowels correspond along the same lines as other examples, but there is additional discrepancy between Matu'uwal and Skikun, where /q/ in Skikun appears to correspond to /ʔ/ in Matu'uwal.
-Since Plngawan, S'uli', and Klesan all lack a /q/ phoneme, it is not apparent whether Matu'uwal or Skikun underwent a sporadic change in this word.
+Since Plngawan, S'uli, and Klesan all lack a /q/ phoneme, it is not apparent whether Matu'uwal or Skikun underwent a sporadic change in this word.

 Plngawan *mulit* and Klesan *məlyut* both have reflexes of \*-iyu-, but Matu'uwal *məqaluwit* and Squliq *məqəlwiʔ* suggest \*-uwi- instead.
 Metathesis occurred in one of these groups, but it is hard to tell which.
 The irregular final glottal stop in Squliq is explained in @sec:li-proto-atayalic-d.

 The etymon 'to drink' merits further discussion due to being highly irregular.
-Its Actor Voice and Patient Voice forms in six dialects are given in @tbl:drink-av-pv (I do not have the S'uli' PV form in my dataset).
+Its Actor Voice and Patient Voice forms in six dialects are given in @tbl:drink-av-pv (I do not have the S'uli PV form in my dataset).
 Almost all dialects exhibit suppletion between AV and PV, but the suppletive etyma differ among dialects.

 : AV and PV forms of the verb 'to drink' in Atayal dialects {#tbl:drink-av-pv}